petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/creating-a-catalog-page.md

 * Sort
 * Search Results

-To learn more about these widgets, see [Widget Reference](./liferay-commerce-widgets/widget-reference.md).
+To learn more about these widgets, see [Widgets Reference](./liferay-commerce-widgets/widgets-reference.md).

 ![The catalog page is a customer's entry point to your company's product portfolio](./creating-a-catalog-page/images/01.png)